spotfiresoftware/tibco-streaming-samples/MAINTENANCE.md

 next version.
 Transitions to the next snapshot version need `-DallowSnapshots=true` as well.

-When transitioning to release versions, internal TIBCO developers need to use special Maven settings that allow access to release canididate artifact repositories.
+When transitioning to release versions, internal Spotfire developers need to use special Maven settings that allow access to release canididate artifact repositories.